A Call to Action:

 AI-Literate Scholars

-Empower researchers worldwide with clear guidelines and best practices for the ethical and transparent use of AI tools in manuscript preparation.
+Empower researchers worldwide with clear guidelines and best practices for ethical and transparent use of AI tools in manuscript preparation.

 Why The Responsible AI Movement